Pete Carroll: Ziggy Ansah could play ‘considerably’ vs. Saints; officials didn’t see hit on Russell Wilson

 Carroll ‘excited’ to see Ansah make debut

-Ansah, the team’s marquee offseason free agent signee with the hope he can replace much of the pass rush lost with the trade of Frank Clark, is expected to make his debut against the Saints after sitting out the last two weeks while continuing to work his way into game shape after having shoulder surgery last year.
+Ansah, the team’s marquee offseason free agent signee with the hope he can replace much of the pass rush lost with the trade of Frank Clark, is expected to make his debut against the Saints after sitting out the past two weeks while continuing to work his way into game shape after having shoulder surgery last year.

 “He’s had three good weeks of work now and he’s in really good shape,’’ Carroll said.
 “He has worked really hard.
 He is in terrific condition.
 So he is going to be able to play if he gets through the week and everything goes well and he’ll play a considerable amount.
 He has practiced hard enough to do that so that’s going to be really fun to see him out there.
 I’m really excited about that.’’